mkuti/corklagos-venture/README.md

 - [Bootstrap](https://getbootstrap.com/) as a front-end open source toolkit, to handle the responsive grid system.
 - [jQuery](https://jquery.com/) to handle DOM traversal and manipulation, event handling, animation, and Ajax.
 - [Popper.js](https://popper.js.org/) used by Bootstrap for tooltip and popover positioning engine.
+- [EmailJS](https://www.emailjs.com/) to send user's emails directly from JavaScript from the contact form.
 - [FontAwesome](https://fontawesome.com/) as an icon library.
 - [Google Fonts](https://fonts.google.com/) for the website fonts.